Pvanduyse/open5e/source/gameplay-mechanics/conditions.rst

 Stunned
 -------

--  A stunned creature is :ref:`srd:incapacitated` (see the condition), can't move, and can speak only falteringly.
+-  A stunned creature is :ref:`srd:incapacitated`, can't move, and can speak only falteringly.

 -  The creature automatically fails Strength and Dexterity saving